 It’s important to find the right size and model of dehumidifier for your home.
 The decision largely comes down to the size of your home and the climate of its location.

-Here’s a quick chart to show the amount of water each Aprilaire model can remove from the air, and then a rundown of different locations and what they require for dehumidification.
+Here’s a quick chart to show the amount of water each Aprilaire model can remove from the air.
+Then a rundown of different locations and what they require for dehumidification.
 Of course, it’s always a good idea to consult your local Aprilaire dealer to make sure you find the ideal solution.

 |Aprilaire Model||Water Removal||House Size|